Our mission: introduce kids to a lifelong sport that is empowering, rewarding, and just plain fun!

 Our Rock Warriors students are at a fantastic age to readily learn the interaction of strength, technical movement, and thoughtful planning that is the essence of rock climbing.
-These students will engage in all styles of climbing to refine core movement skills, learn rope skills, master intermediate footwork and begin to develop a fundamental understanding of the interaction between body position, gravity and rock.
+These students will engage in all styles of climbing to refine core movement skills, master intermediate footwork and begin to develop a fundamental understanding of the interaction between body position, gravity, and rock.
 We incorporate unique movement specific exercises to develop motor memory and an intuitive feeling for how to attack any combination of rock holds and positions.

 STONE MASTERS (Ages 11-13)